Skiing in Argentina:

 From Australia / New Zealand

-Air New Zealand has a direct flight to Buenos Aires from Aukland.
+Air New Zealand has a direct flight to Buenos Aires from Auckland.

-There are nonstop flights to Buenos Aires from London (Norwegian, British Airways), Madrid (LATAM and Iberia), Rome (Alitalia and Aerolineas Argentinas), Paris (Air France).
+There are nonstop flights to Buenos Aires from London (Norwegian, British Airways), Madrid (Iberia), Rome (Alitalia and Aerolineas Argentinas), Paris (Air France).

 Argentina’s extensive bus network is normally a good way to travel the country but beware of the tremendous distance between Buenos Aires and the eastern Andes.